wely/DevCamp/Presentation/InstructorGuide.md

     ![image](./media/image-001.png)

+    ***CAUTION***
+    Make sure you test the content in the region you are presenting in.
+Azure may have blocked certain services from the region if there capacity issues.
+This restriction applies for MSDN, BizSpark Base, BizSpark+, and Free Trials.
+    The following regins may be used as alterantives when usiing free/trial accounts:

+        ​- Europe North
+        - APAC South East
+        - Brazil South
+        - China East
+        - China North
+        - Europe West
+        - Germany Central
+        - India Central
+        - Japan East
+        - Korea Central
+        - Korea South
+        - UK South
+        - US Central
+        - US East
+        - US North Central
+        - US South Central
+        - US West 2
+        - US West Central

     Set up monitoring in AppInsights, so there will be some monitoring data by the time you show this feature

     Create an OMS portal - you can set up a trial here: `https://www.microsoft.com/en-us/cloud-platform/operations-management-suite-trial`